iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 ## Data file internals

-If you take a look at the [DVC-file](/doc/user-guide/dvc-file-format) created by `dvc add`, you will see that only outputs are defined in `outs`.
+If you take a look at the [DVC-file](/doc/user-guide/dvc-file-format) created by `dvc add`, you will see that <abbr>outputs</abbr> are defined with the `outs` field.
 In this file, only one output is defined.
 The output contains the data file path in the repository and md5 checksum.
 This checksum determines a location of the actual content file in the
 [cache directory](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory),
 `.dvc/cache`.